-If you are seeking a church home where God and His Word are honoured, the Bangor church of Christ is the place.
-You are very special to us and we are anxious to see you as a part of our fellowship, activities, and serving the Lord Jesus Christ.
-We at the Bangor church of Christ invite you to come grow with us.
+If you are seeking a church home where God and His Word are honored, the Bangor church of Christ is the place.
+You are very special to us and we want to see you as a part of our fellowship, activities, and serving the Lord Jesus Christ.
+The Bangor church of Christ invites you to come grow with us.

 God’s Plan of Salvation

 We hear of a variety of ways that a person could enter into the many denominations and other religious organizations that exist today.
 Some religions accept new members based a person’s previous religious affiliations.
 It is understandable that these denominations can do what they wish, as they are human organizations.
 However, in the church that belongs to Christ, it is absolutely necessary to follow the Bible as the only guide to obtaining salvation and church membership.
 The Bible describes admission to church membership as a new birth (John 3:1-21).
 “The word of God is the seed of the kingdom” (Luke 8:11).
 The word is planted in the human heart (Luke 8:12).
 When the word is believed, it germinates and conception takes place.
 Luke 8:11-15 describes the worldly influences that prohibit the word from taking hold in the human heart.